The unrolled quantum group inside Lusztig's quantum group of divided powers: Diagonal Nichols algebras

-Note that the divided powers of interest are only over those root vectors $E_\alpha$ with no a-priori relations in place, e.g. in $\sl(2|1)$ only for $E_{12}$ but not for the fermionic generators with $E_1^2=E_2^2=0$.
+\begin{question} Does one obtain in this way an integral form $A\otimes_{\Z[v,v^{-1}]} \Q(v)\cong U(\chi)$, so that the PBW-monomials are a vector space basis of the specialization?
+What can be said about the associated two versions of quantum groups? (for example in relation to the distinguished pre- resp. post-Nichols algebra in \cite{A15} resp. \cite{AAB15}) Moreover, we would also again like to study the hybrid quantum group $U^{\K\L}(\chi)$. \end{question} Note that the divided powers that appear are only over those root vectors $E_\alpha$ with no a-priori truncation relations in place, e.g. in $\sl(2|1)$ only for $E_{12}$ but not for the fermionic generators with $E_1^2=E_2^2=0$.
 These are the Cartan-like roots, see e.g. \cite{A15}.
-The set of Cartan like roots forms an ordinary root system, typically of smaller rank than $V$, for example $\sl_2$ for $\sl(2|1)$ above.
-If we call this ordinary Lie algebra $\g$ and the corresponding Lie group $G$, then we again expect exact sequences of Hopf algebras
+The set of Cartan like roots (scaled by their truncation power $\ell_\alpha$) form an ordinary root system, typically of smaller rank than $V$.
+If we call the respective ordinary Lie algebra $\g^{(\ell)}$ and the corresponding Lie group $G^{(\ell)}$, for example $\g^{(\ell)}=\sl_2$ for $\g=\sl(2|1)$ above, then we again expect exact sequences of Hopf algebras